 China adds Indonesia to 240-hour visa-free transit program, expands list to 55 countries

-BEIJING, June 12 (Xinhua) -- China has added Indonesia to its 240-hour visa-free transit program, bringing the total number of countries eligible for the policy to 55, immigration authorities announced on Thursday.

-Effective Thursday, eligible Indonesian travelers can enter through any of the 60 ports across 24 provincial-level regions and stay up to 240 hours, or 10 days, without a visa before heading to a third destination, according to the National Immigration Administration.
+Citizens of 55 countries, including Indonesia, Russia, and the United Kingdom, may transit through China using the 240-hour visa-free transit policy if they hold valid international travel documents and interline tickets with confirmed dates and seats to a third country or region.
+They may enter China through any of the 60 open ports across 24 provinces (autonomous regions and municipalities directly under the central government), such as Beijing and Shanghai, and stay in designated areas for up to 10 days.

+During this period, visa-free transit travelers may engage in tourism, business, exchange visits, or family visits.
+Activities such as work, study, or news reporting still require prior approval and appropriate visas, according to NIA.

-The policy is part of China's broader efforts to boost international travel and exchanges.
+The policy is part of China's broader efforts to boost international travel and exchanges, according to the Xinhua News Agency.

+According to the NIA, adding Indonesia to the list of countries eligible for the 240-hour visa-free transit policy is a significant measure to implement the principles established in the central conference on work related to neighboring countries and China's commitment to deepening regional cooperation with ASEAN members.

+This measure will further strengthen bilateral ties, facilitate trade and investment, and promote cultural exchange and mutual understanding between China and Indonesia.
+Moving forward, the NIA will continue to deepen the institutional openness of immigration management, continually improve the policies facilitating entry and exit for immigrants, and enhance the convenience for foreign nationals to study, work, and live in China, NIA said in a release on Thursday.

 Photos